 Everything changed when I flunked my chemistry final.
 I remember leaving the exam room thinking, “Ugh, I don’t want to do this for the rest of my life.”
 So I had to go back to the process of elimination and erase chemistry from the equation.
 I am left with physics and math.
 At this point, I was probably going to major in mechanical engineering, mathematics, computer science, or physics.
 I don’t want too much physics or too much math.
 I don’t want to work in a factory.
 That leaves me with computer science.
 Okay, so I did a programming class one semester in middle school.
 I was semi-regularly involved in robotics in high school, and I kinda like it.
 It’s just I don’t have enough exposure to computer science to determine whether it’s the right major for me.
 Its work prospects are glowing.
 It’s a continually evolving field.
 Also, there’s a nice social justice ring to it, since I’m a woman in a notoriously male-dominated industry.
 Hmm.
 You know what?
 I’ll take it.

 I went into community college studying computer science.
 I had a few doubts, though, since the major was chosen in a rush while I was counting down to my high school graduation.
 I know people from my school who chose to major in CS and did hackathons, internships in startups, and developed personal programming projects.
 Me?
 The only programming languages I knew were (faintly) BASIC and (faintly) Arduino.
-(If I were writing this back then I would write HTML as a programming language I knew.
-That’s how much of a newbie I was.
-Well, at least I knew a fair amount of HTML.)

 And because of my doubts, I hung on to declare a second major that was based on my current interest of that time, which is theatre.
 This was a very short-lived interest, and I realized that I didn’t really like theatre, but I just love the sense of community out of it.
 There’s a lot that I got from that interest, though, like how my favorite word in the English language—catharsis—is derived from a Greek theatre term, and the fact that I know who Bertolt Brecht is.
 Anyway, during my first year, I only took an introductory computer science class, so I didn’t really feel the zhuzh of training to be a computer scientist.
 I took a bunch of math classes; intensely enough that I even considered switching my major to mathematics.
 I ended up staying, though; however, I still didn’t find the appeal of the computer science major.